- Brand name

 - Drying and splitting of the skin on fingertips

 - A severe, immediate allergic reaction involving the front layer (the cornea) of the eye.

-Occasionally people notice untoward effects in the rest of their body as a result of using ALCAINE.
+Occasionally some people notice untoward effects in the rest of their body as a result of ALCAINE use.

-Tell your doctor immediately at the first sign of a skin rash or any other sign of allergy (eg hives).
+Tell your doctor immediately or go to Accident and Emergency at your nearest hospital at the first sign of an allergic reaction such skin rash or hives.

 After using ALCAINE

 ALCAINE will be stored by your doctor or pharmacist under the recommended conditions.
-It should be stored between 2° to 8°C (Refrigerate, do not freeze).
+It should be stored between 2°C to 8°C (Refrigerate, do not freeze).
 Protect from light.